sds-team-1/scan-detection-system-utep/README.md

 `https://drive.google.com/uc?export=download&id=1bbdw8_pDO4eXvqUg7PgyIsW9fomhfpJt`

+### Clone this repo and change to the new directory

+`git clone git@github.com:team-1-architecture/gdrive.git`

+`cd scan-detection-system-utep`

-## To start, open terminal on the root folder and run the following command to install requirements
+### To start, open terminal on the root folder and run the following command to install requirements

 `pip3 install -r ./requirements.txt`